 Telling the Real Story is a community-based platform disseminating stories about the extraordinary journeys made by Eritrean and Somali refugees and asylum seekers to Europe.

-For many years, refugees and asylum seekers from Eritrea and Somalia have taken to the Mediterranean Sea to cross into Europe.
+For many years, refugees and asylum seekers from Eritrea, Nigeria and Somalia have taken to the Mediterranean Sea to cross into Europe.
 Many have lost their lives and those who have made it suffer various forms of psychological and physical trauma as a result of atrocities encountered.
 There are a number of reasons that compel them to partake in this journey: Many are fleeing persecution, war, and conflict while others are escaping from poverty or deteriorating conditions in their own countries or the countries of first asylum in Africa.
 Others are lured by false promises made by smugglers, images on social media or just follow the example of their peers.

 While they may know that the journey is dangerous, many refugees and asylum seekers do not understand the full extent of risks and suffering that lie ahead of them when they decide to leave.
 They often have unrealistic expectations about life in Europe and do not understand the intricacies of European asylum legislation.